dcorns/oauthSetup/README.md

 # oauthSetup
-Examples of logins using oauth
+Examples of using oauth for user authentication.